ArchangelX360/dataset-visualizer/README.md

 ### Core programs

+Install Node.js and NPM with the official website instructions: [Install Node.js via package manager](https://nodejs.org/en/download/package-manager/)

-You will need Java >=8 and MongoDB >=2.6.10 and Node.js to use this application :
+You will also need Java >=8 and MongoDB >=2.6.10 to fully use this application :

-    sudo apt-get install openjdk-8-jre mongodb nodejs nodejs-legacy npm
+    sudo apt-get install openjdk-8-jre mongodb

 ### YCSB specific requirements